FAQs

 HOW DOES THE DIVORCE PROCESS WORK?

 Each divorce is different for every family.
 While a wide variety of issues have to be addressed in any divorce, most divorce cases involve resolution of the following matters: child custody and child support, spousal support, equitable division of marital property, equitable distribution of marital debt, assignment of separate property to the person who can prove that it is his or hers, and payment of attorney’s fees.
-Here, at Vickers and White, we will sit down and review the specific issues that your divorce case will entail and develop a strategy that effectively addresses each of your unique issues at no charge.
+Here, at Vickers and White, we will review the specific issues that your divorce case will entail and develop a strategy that effectively addresses each of your unique issues at no charge.

 HOW LONG DOES IT TAKE TO GET A DIVORCE?